cadmic/qemu-irix/README.md

 make && make install
 ```

-Or, configure QEMU for irix userland emulatin for macOS
+Or, configure QEMU for irix userland emulation for macOS

 ```
 ./configure --target-list=irix-darwin-user \